Bitcoin (₿) is a virtual decentralised cryptographic currency.

-- Helps you keep track of your betting transactions, making it easier to calculate winnings and loses without getting lost amidst the mortgage payment and food shopping.
+- Helps you keep track of your betting transactions, making it easier to calculate winnings and losses without getting lost amidst the mortgage payment and food shopping.

-- If you move around and bet in multiple countries with multiple betting sites Bitcoin is a good option, Bitcoins can be converted into any major currencies.
+- If you move around and bet in multiple countries with multiple betting sites then Bitcoin is a good option, as Bitcoins can be converted into any major currency.